Symphony No. 2 (Elgar): II. Larghetto

-Third movement: Rondo
+III.
+Rondo

 The third movement is the shortest of the four, running 8 to 9 minutes.
 Labelled a rondo by Elgar, it by no means adheres to the typical rondo archetype; Robert Meikle successfully analysed the movement's structure according to several different forms: two different rondos (the first ABACABA, the second ABACADABACA), a scherzo and trio, and a sonata form.